estruyf/estruyf/README.md

 ## 🎙 Speaking

-Elio speaks at various conferences\*.
-If you are interested in having him at your conference, you can check out his [session list](https://www.eliostruyf.com/sessions/).
+Elio speaks at various conferences.
+If you want to have him at your conference ping him via mail at elio@struyfconsulting.be.
+You can check out his [session list](https://www.eliostruyf.com/sessions/).

-> *: This has something to do with venues, lots of people, and sharing knowledge.
-Sad that this has been such a long time ago.

 ## 🔖 Projects